Ivory Coast jails ex-first lady for 20 years over poll violence

 ABIDJAN A court in Ivory Coast sentenced former first lady Simone Gbagbo on Tuesday to 20 years in prison for her role in a 2011 post-election crisis in which around 3,000 people were killed, her lawyer said.

-Gbagbo, who is also wanted by the International Criminal Court (ICC), was tried with 82 other allies of former president Laurent Gbagbo in a case that has reopened divisions in a nation still recovering from years of political turmoil and conflict.
+Gbagbo, who is also wanted by the International Criminal Court, was tried alongside 82 other allies of ex-President Laurent Gbagbo in a case that reopened divisions in a nation still recovering from years of political turmoil and conflict.

-General Bruno Dogbo Ble, who headed the elite republican guard, and former navy chief Admiral Vagba Faussignaux were also each jailed for 20 years, their lawyer said, while others including the ex-president's son Michel got shorter sentences.
+General Bruno Dogbo Ble, who headed the elite republican guard, and former navy chief Admiral Vagba Faussignaux were both jailed for 20 years, according to their lawyer, while others including the ex-president's son got shorter sentences.

 Supporters of Laurent Gbagbo, whose refusal to acknowledge his defeat by Alassane Ouattara in elections in 2010 sparked a brief civil war, claimed the trial was politically motivated.

-Simone Gbagbo's lawyer Rodrigue Dadje told Reuters she had been found guilty of crimes including disturbing the peace, organising armed gangs and undermining state security.
+"The jury members retained all the charges against her, including disturbing the peace, forming and organising armed gangs and undermining state security.
+It's a shame," said Simone Gbagbo's lawyer Rodrigue Dadje.

-He said they would appeal against the verdict by the end of the week, adding: "She is keeping her morale up since she was more or less expecting this."

-Her sentence, handed down in the early hours of Tuesday by a six-member jury after nine hours of deliberations, was longer than the 10 years requested by the state prosecutor.
+The sentence handed down to the former first lady by the six-member jury was longer than the 10 years requested by the state prosecutor.
 Her civil rights will also be suspended for 10 years, Dadje said.

 Laurent Gbagbo is awaiting trial at the ICC accused of crimes against humanity.
 Ivory Coast refused to transfer Simone Gbagbo to The Hague to face similar charges, arguing that she could receive a fair trial in a domestic court.